wp-plugins/wp-license-manager/README.txt

 == Changelog ==

+= 0.5.2 =
+* Added support for PHP versions < 5.3.
+We highly recommend upgrading to PHP 5.3+ but understand that not all users have the possibility to do so.
+* Trimmed the download size a bit.

 = 0.5.0 =
 * First public release

 == Upgrade Notice ==

+= 0.5.2 =
+Adds support for PHP 5.2

 = 0.5.0 =
 First public release